tlenexkoyotl/grails-graphql-demo-old/README.md

 	}
 	```

-8. Add the following dependencies to server `build.gradle` for use of Spring Security REST
+8. Add the following dependencies to server `build.gradle` immediately after `compile "org.grails.plugins:async"` for use of Spring Security REST

 	```gradle
 	// Spring Security